 Hardline predestinarians allege all of God's purposes are unstoppable, because of His comprehensive, micromanaging sovereignty.
 The strangely obvious mistake in this proposal are the many out-front Bible verses and storylines that show us some of His purposes can be blocked.
 Some.
-This has nothing at all to do with God's power, rather, it is because He frames some of His purposes to work within a matrix with human choices.
-His ideal, His preferred norm, is to work with people and through people, giving them existential and decision-making dignity.
+This has nothing at all to do with God's power, rather, it is because He intentionally frames some of His purposes to work within a matrix with human choices.
+His preferred norm is to work with people and through people, giving them existential and decision-making dignity.
 That partnership, which often leaves God grieved or even angry, makes those purposes inherently conditional and inherently blockable.
 Here are the passages.

-Israel's first-century religious leaders blocked God's purpose for themselves.
+Israel's first-century religious leaders most certainly blocked God's purpose for themselves.
 No way to misinterpret such a simple, face-value statement.
 Stephen made an identical statement, also to Israel's first-century religious leaders, Acts 7:51 (ESV, underline mine): You stiff-necked people, uncircumcised in heart and ears, you always resist the Holy Spirit.
 As your fathers did, so do you.

-Old Testament Israel, also, repeatedly blocked God's purposes for them, one of which was spiritual fruit.
+Old Testament Israel, the "fathers" Stephen was referring to, repeatedly blocked God's purposes for them--one of which was spiritual fruit.
 In Isaiah 5:4, God asks in frustration for that fruit (NASB): What more was there to do for My vineyard that I have not done in it?
 Why, when I expected it to produce good grapes did it produce worthless ones?

 By the time of the First Coming Israel was still fruitless, forcing Jesus to say (Matthew 21:43 ESV), Therefore I tell you, the kingdom of God will be taken away from you and given to a people producing its fruits.